Help us improve your experience.

 Provisionally take down the port and bring it up without causing the external physical link to change.
 The connected devices will not see a link state change.

-Enter the port, and then click Soft Bounce Port.
+Select the port from the drop-down menu, and then click Soft Bounce Port.

 Ping